CiaranSimpson/FPS-Character-Controller/README.md

 Mouselook with clamping and sensitivity settings.

-Planned for future:

-Proper jumping
+jumping

-I dont intend to add crouching or leaning functionality, as the intention with this player controller is keeping it as simple as possible - I may fork this project and release a version of this with that functionality, for those who want it
+I dont intend to add crouching or leaning functionality, as the intention with this player controller is keeping it as simple as possible - I may fork this project and release a version of this with that functionality, for those who want it.
+The controller is also designed in such a way that implementing different speeds of movement based on current state (eg move slower when crouching, or move faster when sprinting) is relatievly simple